 A grand Gothic revival country house set in one of the finest gardens in Devon, with over 1200 plant species unique to Knightshayes.
 Always a riot of seasonal colour (www.nationaltrust.org.uk/knightshayes).

 An independently-owned narrow-gauge railway line.
 Only about a mile long, but through the most picturesque piece of the North Devon Coast from Woody Bay to Killington Lane Halt.
 Tickets entitle you to stay on the train for as long as you like. (www.lynton-rail.co.uk).

 The museum and Victorian School Room are based in the old school in Allerford near Minehead.
 It offers a unique glimpse of a bygone age.
 Children particularly ar fascinated by the Victorian School Room with its original desks and slates and text books.
 Visiting children can dress up in Victorian clothes, write on slates and play with Victorian toys. (www.allerfordmuseum.org.uk).

 50 acres of award-winning gardens, lakes cascades, temples and tranquil woodland walks, the culmination of 3 centuries of landscape design by Georgian, Victorian and Edwardian designers, including Sir Edwin Lutyens.
 A stupendous day out for adults and children. (www.hestercombe.com).

-a picturesque little harbour village.
-The beach is one of Margaret Drabble’s best loved places in the world. (www.porlockweir.com/porlock_weir.html).
+A picturesque little harbour village.
+The beach is one of Margaret Drabble’s best loved places in the world. (www.porlock.co.uk).